 Click on the title to go directly to the story

-- Remarks from the Chair — welcome to the school year!
+- Remarks from the Chair — wrapping up a great semester!

 Penny (with Casey and Scout)